Bhargavi84/My-Personal-Portfolio/README.md

 * All links were tested manually.

 ## Deployment
 * This is my first website and written in GitPod, and it's hosted using Github, deployed from the master branch (via Settings).
-I've saved after every important change starting with git status, git add ., git commit -m"" and in the end pushing the git to the Github repository.
-After every commitment, when you refresh the repository, you can see the changes.
-The main (landing) page of the website is named assets in that i have index.html , css ,style.css, images.
+I've saved after every important change starting with git status, git add ., git commit -m"" and in the end pushing it to the Github repository.
+After every commit, when you refresh the repository, you can see the changes.
+The main (landing) page of the website is named assets in which I have index.html, css,style.css and images.

 ## How to deploy